In 2016, An Anti-Troll Hero Came To My Rescue

 “Your dad watched” with no punctuation kills me.
 It’s a devastating cuckold joke without the now-ubiquitous epithet, tossed off as an afterthought: Your sexually explosive mother and I banged, and oh, I guess your dad was there too.

 Capt.
 Kink!
 He’s a very happy warrior.
 He calls my trolls babies, onanists, twats, farts, frenula.
-There’s no troll — or hate speech— too abominable for his pro-Joe Bernstein Twitter judo.
+There’s no troll — or hate speech — too abominable for his pro–Joe Bernstein Twitter judo.
 He turns Holocaust jokes against themselves:

 And in a move I regard as an act of genius, he defuses the alt-right’s constant invocations of free speech by posting shirtless pictures of Tom Selleck: